MicrosoftDocs/VBA-Docs/access/Concepts/Data-Access-Objects/modify-an-existing-record-in-a-dao-recordset.md

 > [!NOTE]
 > If you do not use the **Edit** method before you try to change a value in the current record, a run-time error occurs.
 If you edit the current record and then move to another record or close the **Recordset** object without first using the **Update** method, your changes are lost without warning.
 For example, omitting the **Update** method from the preceding example results in no changes being made to the Employees table.
 >
 > You can also terminate the **Edit** method and any pending transactions without saving changes by using the **[CancelUpdate](../../../api/overview/Access.md)** method.
 While you can terminate the **Edit** method just by moving off the current record, this is not practical when the current record is the first or last record in the **Recordset**, or when it is a new record.
-It is generally simpler to use the **CancelUpdate** method.
+It's generally simpler to use the **CancelUpdate** method.

 [!include[Support and feedback](~/includes/feedback-boilerplate.md)]